NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 a.
 MxNet is only compatible with opencv-python >= 3.2.0.
 Please first upgrade the OpenCV libraries for Jetson platform as described in [here](http://www.jetsonhacks.com/2017/04/05/build-opencv-nvidia-jetson-tx2/)

 b.
-Then install MXnet libraries for Jetson TX2 as described [here](http://mxnet.io/get_started/install.html) (Linux - Python - GPU - Build From Source).
+Then install MXnet libraries for Jetson TX2 as described [here](http://mxnet.io/get_started/install.html) (Devices - NVIDIA Jetson TX2).

 2. clone this repo into the same directory of Deformable-ConvNets: